bitrise-io/devcenter/_articles/reviews/use-your-own-docker-image.md

     docker-compose run --rm sample-app

-Docker compose will build and run the image automatically, you don’t have to specify a `-t` tag - the `services` name will be used by `docker-compose` to tag the image automatically.
+Docker compose will build and run the image automatically, you don’t have to specify a `-t` tag since the `services` name will be used by `docker-compose` to tag the image automatically.

-You can find a sample repository on GitHub, which is configure to run on your Mac/Linux using the [_Bitrise CLI_](https://www.bitrise.io/cli): [_https://github.com/bitrise-samples/minimal-docker_](https://github.com/bitrise-samples/minimal-docker "https://github.com/bitrise-samples/minimal-docker")
+You can find a sample repository on GitHub, which is configured to run on your Mac/Linux using the [_Bitrise CLI_](https://www.bitrise.io/cli): [_https://github.com/bitrise-samples/minimal-docker_](https://github.com/bitrise-samples/minimal-docker "https://github.com/bitrise-samples/minimal-docker")

-## Using bitrise.io custom docker image option [⚓](https://devcenter.bitrise.io/tutorials/docker/use-your-own-docker-image/#using-bitriseio-custom-docker-image-option)
+## Using bitrise.io custom docker image option

-> Use a Linux/Android stack and set the environment docker image for the app (`Settings` tab)
+> Use a Linux/Android stack and set the environment docker image for the app (on the `Stack` tab)

 Custom Android docker image